celo-org/docs/docs/validator-guide/key-management/detailed.md

 ---
-title: Detailed Role Descriptions
+title: Celo Detailed Role Descriptions
+description: Detailed description of the various account roles found in the Celo protocol with examples of how to designate an account as playing a particular role.
 slug: /validator-guide/summary/detailed
 ---

+# Detailed Role Descriptions

-This page provides a detailed description of the various account roles found in the Celo protocol, as well as small examples of how to designate an account as playing a particular role.
+Detailed description of the various account roles found in the Celo protocol with examples of how to designate an account as playing a particular role.

 ## Celo Accounts